Mohamed-Abdulla/Full-Stack-Web-Development/README.md

 Hey folks!

-In this Project, we created Booking app using MERN Stack.
+In this,I created Booking app using MERN Stack.
 .
 .
-Technologies we used in this project{
+Technologies used in this project{

         Frontend:{
             style:sass,
             icons:font-awesome,MUI,
+            state-management:react-context,
             route:react-router-dom,
             fetch:axios
         },